Skip to Content

 Step 2 — Pick a preset

 Mercer ships with five fully designed presets.
 Each is selected from the Theme Editor’s Theme settings → Preset picker.
-Switching presets does not destroy your content; it swaps the design tokens (colors, fonts, radius, button shape) and the signature hero block.
+Switching presets does not destroy your content; it swaps the design tokens (colors, fonts, radius, button shape) while your content is preserved.

 PresetDesigned forType pairVibe